Germany warns months more virus curbs as daily cases record set | Malay Mail

 “We will have to live with considerable precautions and restrictions for at least the next four to five months,” Economy Minister Peter Altmaier told the Bild am Sonntag newspaper.

-The government is to meet today to decide whether to extend new measures provisionally in place until month's end and as neighbouring Austria revealed it is planning mass testing as a second lockdown comes into force.
+The government was to meet yesterday to decide whether to extend new measures provisionally in place until month’s end and as neighbouring Austria revealed it is planning mass testing as a second lockdown comes into force.

 But if vaccinations can be rolled out widely in the coming months, life could return to “normal” by next winter, he added.